sophialyj/system-design-primer/README.md

   <br/>
   <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
 </p>

+##### Quorum Based 2PC
+To provide "strict consistency", we can use a traditional 2PC protocol to bring all replicas to the same state at every update.
+Lets say there is N replicas for a data.
+When the data is update, there is a "prepare" phase where the coordinator ask every replica to confirm whether each of them is ready to perform the update.
+Each of the replica will then write the data to a log file and when success, respond to the coordinator.After gathering all replicas responses positively, the coordinator will initiate the second "commit" phase and then ask every replicas to commit and each replica then write another log entry to confirm the update.
+Notice that there are some scalability issue as the coordinator need to "synchronously" wait for quite a lot of back and forth network roundtrip and disk I/O to complete.

+On the other hand, if any one of the replica crashes, the update will be unsuccessful.
+As there are more replicas, chance of having one of them increases.
+Therefore, replication is hurting the availability rather than helping.
+This make traditional 2PC not a popular choice for high throughput transactional system.

+A more efficient way is to use the quorum based 2PC (e.g. PAXOS).
+In this model, **the coordinator only need to update W replicas (rather than all N replicas) synchronously**.
+The coordinator still write to all the N replicas but only wait for positive acknowledgment for any W of the N to confirm.
+This is much more efficient from a probabilistic standpoint.

+However, since no all replicas are update, we need to be careful when reading the data to make sure the read can reach at least one replica that has been previously updated successful.
+When reading the data, we need to read R replicas and return the one with the latest timestamp.
+For "strict consistency", the important condition is to make sure the read set and the write set overlap. ie: W + R > N

+##### Vector Clock
+Vector Clock is a timestamp mechanism such that we can reason about causal relationship between updates.
+First of all, each replica keeps vector clock.
+Lets say replica i has its clock Vi.
+Vi[i] is the logical clock which if every replica follows certain rules to update its vector clock.
+Whenever an internal operation happens at replica i, it will advance its clock Vi[i] Whenever replica i send a message to replica j, it will first advance its clock Vi[i] and attach its vector clock Vi to the message
+Whenever replica j receive a message from replica i, it will first advance its clock Vj[j] and then merge its clock with the clock Vm attached in the message. ie: Vj[k] = max(Vj[k], Vm[k])

+##### Gossip (Operation Transfer Model)
+In an operation transfer approach, the sequence of applying the operations is very important.
+At the minimum causal order need to be maintained.
+Because of the ordering issue, each replica has to defer executing the operation until all the preceding operations has been executed.
+Therefore replicas save the operation request to a log file and exchange the log among each other and consolidate these operation logs to figure out the right sequence to apply the operations to their local store in an appropriate order.

+"Causal order" means every replica will apply changes to the "causes" before apply changes to the "effect".
+"Total order" requires that every replica applies the operation in the same sequence.

+In this model, each replica keeps a list of vector clock, Vi is the vector clock the replica itself and Vj is the vector clock when replica i receive replica j's gossip message.
+There is also a V-state that represent the vector clock of the last updated state.

+When a query is submitted by the client, it will also send along its vector clock which reflect the client's view of the world.
+The replica will check if it has a view of the state that is later than the client's view.

 ##### Advantage(s)
 * If one master fails, other masters continue to update the database.